 Up to five people can apply as part of the same company.
 However, they must each own a minimum of 10% of the voting shares of the company.

-The applicants and supporting organisation must hold at least 50% of the voting rights of the company when you apply.
+The applicants and supporting organisations must hold at least 50% of the voting rights of the company when you apply.

 During the assessment of the Canada startup visa application, the government can grant a temporary residence permit for you to move to Canada.
 This permit is to allow you to start building the business.
 There is also a language test requirement for this startup visa class.
 Fees are from $2,075, and the processing time is 12 – 16 months.